Today’s passengers and airport amateurs are like yesteryear’s holiday travelers

 Travel today means crowds of first-time travelers, the older and slower passengers, and the inexperienced — just like the old holiday travel days.

 airport amateursOver the years I’ve written more than one post about the difficulties of holiday air travel — the crowds, airport amateurs, the extra hassles, and more.
 Holiday travel has oversized carry-on bags packed with gifts.
-Today, we have mandatory mask rules.
-Both keep flight attendants busy.
+Everything keeps flight attendants extra busy.

-Now, after almost a year of almost no air travel, Americans are flying again.
-We’ve all been reminded how wonderful it is to be able to get on a plane and be with friends or family.
+Now, Americans are flying again.
+We’ve all been reminded how wonderful it is to be able to get on a plane and be with friends or family or just travel to different places.
 Whether it’s for business (still rare) or pleasure, the next several months at least may feel like one long holiday travel season.
 And all memories may not be joyful.

 Crowds are back.
 So are airport amateurs, and planes are full.

-Even if the number of people traveling isn’t at pre-pandemic levels, the number of flights, along with airport staffing, has been greatly reduced.
+The number of people traveling may be exceeding pre-pandemic levels, yet the number of flights, along with airport staffing, has still been reduced.
 Which means lines.
-And efforts to maintain some sort of social distancing make those lines seem longer and worse.
+And since we had a break from it, those lines seem longer and worse.

 TSA pre-check and Global Entry expire.

-Get refunds in cash when airlines cancel your flightDuring the worst of the pandemic so far, many people’s TSA pre-check and Global Entry expired — often without notice.
+Get refunds in cash when airlines cancel your flightPeople may have had their TSA pre-check and Global Entry expire — often without notice.
 It happened to me after I mailed in my Global Entry application and fee in January 2020.
 While it was still being processed the airport offices shut down.
 I remember reading Global Entry and thus pre-check would be extended — mine stopped working on a weekend in Hawaii.

 Everyone’s an airport amateur again.